projectriff/riff/riff-cli/docs/riff_apply.md

       --dry-run            print generated function artifacts content to stdout only -f, --filepath string    path or directory used for the function resources (defaults to the current directory) -h, --help               help for apply
-      --namespace string   the namespace used for the deployed resources (default "default")
+      --namespace string   the namespace used for the deployed resources
 ```

 ### Options inherited from parent commands